ShockWave08/FCC-25-5-Clock/README.md

 #### Expected Behavior

-- After the FCC bundle.js 25 + 5 test is complete, the test should stop and values return to default.
+- After the FCC bundle.js 25 + 5 test is complete, the clock should stop and values return to default.

   - The start/stop button can be pressed to restart and stop/pause if started.